Some say the world will end in fire,

 An extremely compact little lyric, “Fire and Ice” combines humor, fury, detachment, forthrightness, and reserve in an airtight package.
 Not a syllable is wasted.
 The aim is aphorism—the slaying of the elusive Truth-beast with one unerring stroke.
 But for Frost, as usual, the truth remains ambiguous and the question goes unanswered; to settle for aphorism would be to oversimplify.

 We can attribute part of the poem’s effect to the contrast between the simple, clipped precision of its vocabulary and the vague gravity of its subject.
 The real triumph of “Fire and Ice,” however, is in its form.
 Try writing the poem out in prose lines.
 Nearly all poems suffer considerably in this exercise, but this poem simply dies:

 Some say the world will end in fire.
 Some say in ice.
 From what I’ve tasted of desire I hold with those who favor fire.
 But if it had to perish twice, I think I know enough of hate to say that, for destruction, ice is also great and would suffice.

 The language remains simple, but the devastating, soaring anticlimax of the final two lines is lost.
-Those lines draw their soft-kill power from form: from their rhymes; from the juxtaposition of their short, punchy length with that of the preceding lines (and their resonance with the length of the second line); and from the strong enjambment in line 7, which builds up the tension needed for the perfect letdown.
+Those lines draw their soft-kill power from form: from their rhymes; from the juxtaposition of their short, punchy length with that of the preceding lines (and their resonance with the length of the second line); and from the strong enjambment in line

 It is one thing to pull off an offhand remark about the end of days; it is another to make it poetry.
 Frost masterfully accomplishes both in a single composition.